marcelobrgomes/reactic-tac-toe/README.md

-# Reactic-tac-toe
+# ReacTic-Tac-Toe

-A tic-tac-toe game developed with ReactJS.
+A Tic-Tac-Toe game developed with ReactJS.

 This is a project created for study [React library](https://reactjs.org/).
 The game was developed with functional components using hooks.